-There are a maximum of 175,000,000 shares issuable under the Share Unit Plan, at December 31, 2023, representing 6% of the Corporation's issued and outstanding shares.
-At December 31, 2023, there were 24,600,002 RSUs outstanding, and there have never been any Performance Units issued by the Corporation.
+There are a maximum of 175,000,000 Common Shares issuable under the Share Unit Plan, representing, at December 31, 2024, 6% of the Corporation's issued and outstanding Common Shares.
+Overall, the limit of the total Corporation's equity incentive plans cannot exceed 10% of the issued and outstanding Common Shares.
+At December 31, 2024, there were 65,349,997 RSUs outstanding, representing 2% of the Common Shares then issued and outstanding, and 109,650,003 Incentive Share Units remained available for grant, representing 4% of the Common Shares then issued and outstanding.
+There have never been any PSUs issued by the Corporation.